 Immediate Memory: What are the factors that limit immediate memory capacity (decay of the engram? interference between representations?) and the consequences that limited immediate memory has for other cognitive capabilities.
 Interference between representations (or processes) is a more likely reason why immediate memory is limited than some kind of fixed-slot model, but this is an open question.
 Exploratory work has involved computational modelling of individual differences in immediate memory, in collaboration with Ian Neath and Aimée Surprenant (Memorial University of Newfoundland) (paper available to download from below).

 High-level Cognition: All kinds of oddities to do with actual, deliberate thought.
-Included in this are: cognitive evolution, and the possibility of non-halting procedures in cognition and other things that are more related to philosophical background than day-to-day lab-work.
+Included in this are: cognitive evolution, and the possibility of non-halting procedures in cognition and other things that are more related to philosophical background than day-to-day lab-work (see also the Centre for Cognition Research).
 More prosaically, we examine the extent to which seemingly complex decision-making and choice behaviours can be accounted for (or supplemented by) a collection of fairly simple rules.
 Many students take the view that the mind/brain is complex but easy to understand – We work from the opposite assumption that the operating principles of the mind are actually quite simple but the behaviours it produces can be hard to understand.
 Most of this has been in collaboration with Rachel McCloy, Caren Frosch (University of Leicester) and Philip Smith.

 See the “Current and on-going work” section for the latest developments on any of these projects.
 Keywords for my interests include: